Buffer vs Hootsuite: Which Social Media Scheduler Is Better? (2026)

 This is where the difference between Buffer and Hootsuite is most obvious — and honestly, most important for the majority of people reading this.

-Buffer Pricing
+Buffer Pricing (May 2026)

-Buffer{rel="nofollow noopener"} uses per-channel pricing:
+Buffer{rel="nofollow noopener"} still uses per-channel pricing:

-The free tier is genuinely useful for beginners.
-But the per-channel model means costs scale linearly with your accounts.
+The free tier remains genuinely useful for beginners.
+But the per-channel model still means costs scale linearly with your accounts.
 If you're managing 10 social accounts on the Essentials plan, you're paying $50/mo.
 On the Team plan, that's $100/mo.
 Managing 20 accounts?
 You're at $100–$200/mo.
 The maths gets uncomfortable fast if you run a small agency or manage multiple brands.

-Hootsuite Pricing
+Hootsuite Pricing (May 2026)

-- Enterprise: Custom pricing — 5+ users, 50+ accounts
+- Enterprise: Custom pricing — 5+ users, premium tools, employee advocacy, advanced listening, compliance

 The Pricing Verdict